Nico Hoerner Player Props: Cubs vs. Athletics

 Nico Hoerner At The Plate

-- He has not hit a home run in his 15 games this year.
+- He has not hit a home run in his 16 games this season.

 - In three games this year, Hoerner has picked up an RBI, with more than one RBI once.